LucaBla/eventium./README.md

 # eventium.

 ## Description
-A project to dive into ActiveRecord’s associations.
+A project to dive into ActiveRecord’s associations.<br/>
 The project is a webapp with functionality to host or attend events.

 ## Demo
 Link for eventium. <br/>